google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 ## Create fuzzer directory

 Create a subdirectory under the root `fuzzers` directory.
-The name of this subdirectory will be the name fuzzbench uses for your fuzzer.
+The name of this subdirectory will be the name FuzzBench uses for your fuzzer.
 The fuzzer name can contain alphanumeric characters and underscores and must be a valid python module.